nehars17/CS102_CardGame/README.md

 ---

 ## Communication Channels:
-- **Zoom**: We use Zoom for day-to-day communication, sharing updates, and discussing any issues or blockers.
+- **Zoom**: We used Zoom and Telegram for day-to-day communication, sharing updates, and discussing any issues or blockers.
 - **GitHub**: Our project repository on GitHub serves as a central hub for code collaboration, issue tracking, and version control.

 ---